James Heath (historian)

-James Heath (1629–1664?) was an English royalist historian.
+James Heath (c.
+1629–1664?) was an English royalist historian.

 Life

 He was a Student of Christ Church, Oxford, but deprived by Parliament.
 He went into exile with the future Charles II of England.
 On the Restoration of 1660 he was prevented from returning to his Christ Church studentship by his status as a married man, and he became a professional author.